ErikOostveen/EuroHiker/README.md

 K2: Fit the front panel.<br>
 My UK frontpanel supplier of choice is: https://www.meface.co.uk/
 L1: Place & Fasten all nuts.
 Do not "over tighten" the nuts or you'll break the screen (potentially).
 Fasten the Encoder's knob.<br>
 J2: Back to the LEDs.
 Feed the LEDs through the holes and aim to get them flush with the front panel.
-Now you can solder them.<br>
+Now you can solder them.<br><br>
 ![steps_j_k_l](https://github.com/ErikOostveen/EuroHiker/assets/40121318/b6655be5-4528-49a5-a647-dd798c6526ae)

 ### Completing the first part
 Finally, connect both USB patches.
-Make sure to, carefully, tuck the wires away.<br>
+Make sure to, carefully, tuck the wires away.<br><br>
 ![connect_usbs](https://github.com/ErikOostveen/EuroHiker/assets/40121318/2e61942f-8241-4a64-8679-40bd48bb93db)<br>
 Cool!, you completed the first part to building the EuroHiker module!